Adam Clayton

 Adam Charles Clayton (born 13 March 1960) is an English-Irish musician who is the bass guitarist of the rock band U2.
 Born in Oxfordshire, England, he lived in County Dublin, Ireland after his family moved to Malahide in 1965, when he was five years old.
 Clayton attended Mount Temple Comprehensive School, where he met schoolmates with whom he co-founded U2 in 1976.
 A member of the band since its inception, he has recorded 15 studio albums with U2.

-Clayton's bass playing style is noted for its "harmonic syncopation", giving the music a driving rhythm.
-He is well known for his bass playing on songs such as "Gloria", "New Year's Day", "Bullet the Blue Sky", "With or Without You", "Mysterious Ways", "Vertigo", "Get On Your Boots", and "Magnificent".
+Clayton's bass playing style employs "harmonic syncopation", giving the music a driving rhythm.
 He has worked on several solo projects throughout his career, such as his work with fellow band member Larry Mullen Jr. on the 1996 version of the "Theme from Mission: Impossible".
 As a member of U2, Clayton has received 22 Grammy Awards and was inducted into the Rock and Roll Hall of Fame in 2005.

 Early life

 Adam Charles Clayton, the oldest child of Brian and Jo Clayton, was born on 13 March 1960 in Chinnor, Oxfordshire, England.
-His father was a pilot with the Royal Air Force who moved into civil aviation, and his mother was a former airline stewardess.
+His father was a pilot with the Royal Air Force and later as a commercial pilot for Aer Lingus, and his mother was a former airline stewardess.
 When Clayton was four years old, his father worked in Kenya as a pilot with East African Airways, with the family residing in Nairobi; Clayton regards this as the happiest period of his childhood.
-In 1965, the family moved to Malahide, northern County Dublin, Ireland, where Clayton's brother Sebastian was born.
+In 1965, the family moved to Malahide, north County Dublin, Ireland, where Clayton's brother Sebastian was born.
 The Clayton family became friends with the Evans family (including their son David Evans ("The Edge"), who later co-founded the band U2 with Clayton).

-When he was eight years old, Clayton was sent to the private junior boarding Castle Park School in Dalkey, southern County Dublin.
+When he was eight years old, Clayton was sent to board at Castle Park School in Dalkey in south county Dublin.
 Not being sports-oriented, Clayton did not enjoy the school or respond well to its ethos; he found it difficult to settle socially there.
 He was interested in pop music, which students were not allowed to listen to.
 He joined the School's "Gramphone Society", which met to listen to classical music.
 He also took piano lessons for a short time.
 His introduction to the world of popular music was around age 10, listening to rock operas such as Jesus Christ Superstar and Hair, and other material that was midway between classical and popular music.

 "Adam was Mrs Burns because he did come over like an old woman sometimes."